jacbro2021/SessionTypeKit/README.md

-# SessionTypeKit
+# SwiftSessionTypes

 ## Overview

-SessionTypeKit is a Session Type package designed for Swift 6.0.
+SwiftSessionTypes is a session type package designed for Swift 6.0.
 This package was developed by three UNC Chapel Hill computer science students (Jacob Brown, Noah Frahm, and Alec Nipp) as our final project for UNC's COMP 730 course.
-This library was developed from a fork of an existing Swift session type library, *SwiftSessions* [*SwiftSessions*](https://github.com/alessiorubicini/SwiftSessions), Developed by Alessio Rubicini.
+This package was developed from a fork of an existing Swift session type library, *SwiftSessions* [*SwiftSessions*](https://github.com/alessiorubicini/SwiftSessions), Developed by Alessio Rubicini.

-SessionTypeKit expands upon the functionality and usability offered in by SwiftSessions using features recently introduced to the Swift community such as non copyable generics, semantics that more closely replicate session types in other languages such as Rust, and the migration of the packages unit testing suite from XCTest to Swift Testing.
+SwiftSessionTypes expands upon the functionality and usability offered in by SwiftSessions using features recently introduced to the Swift community such as non copyable generics, semantics that more closely replicate session types in other languages such as Rust, and the migration of the packages unit testing suite from XCTest to Swift Testing.

 ## Usage